determined-ai/determined/docs/training/apis-howto/api-core/hpsearch.rst

       :lines: 1-2

-   Add a ``hyperparameters`` section with the integer-type ``increment_by`` hyperparameter value that referenced in the training script:
+   Add a ``hyperparameters`` section with the integer-type ``increment_by`` hyperparameter value that is referenced in the training script:

    .. literalinclude:: ../../../../examples/tutorials/core_api/3_hpsearch.yaml
       :language: yaml